Things That Cause a House Radiator to Burst

 • Other defective parts in the system

-What can cause a radiator to burst?
+How can a radiator burst?

 As central heating systems rely on water to heat the house up, it is inevitable that the water will react to the metals in the radiator, unless you take measures to prevent it.
 If left untreated or undetected, cracks can develop and get bigger causing burst radiators or pipes.
 This is most common if a house is unheated for long periods in cold months.